Trump defends threats to Pence on January 6 in new audio - KESQ

 The former President, whose campaign to pressure Pence into halting Congress’ certification of the 2020 Electoral College votes ultimately failed, said he thought his vice president was “well protected” as hundreds of pro-Trump protesters stormed the halls of Congress.
 At the time, some rioters could be heard shouting, “hang Mike Pence,” who was at the Capitol that day presiding over the Senate’s counting of the votes.

-“No, I thought he was well protected and I had heard that he was in good shape,” Trump told Karl.
+“No, I thought he was well protected and I had heard that he was in good shape,” Trump told Karl, when asked if he was worried about Pence during the siege.

 Trump did not contact Pence while the insurrection was unfolding to confirm his safety, and the two men ultimately went days without speaking after police had cleared the building and Congress proceeded to certify the election results — a process that was overseen by Pence.